wellcomecollection/docs/GLOSSARY.md

 One of the _Location_ options, closed stores are places where only staff can go.
 A a reader has to make a request for items in closed stores.

 ##### Collection
+A complex one, it might be best to refer to [this Gitbook page](https://app.gitbook.com/o/-LumfFcEMKx4gYXKAZTQ/s/18DwJCSD1tjue3OkGDPy/functional-digital-content-style-guide/terminology-all-the-parts-of-wellcome-collection) as it can have multiple meanings in different contexts.

 ##### Concept